-Since 70% of all mobile homes in the United States are on private land, it is no surprise that people want to sell their mobile homes and have them moved.
+70% of all mobile homes in the United States are on private land.
+It is no surprise that people want to sell their mobile homes on private land and have them moved.

-One of the main questions I get from sellers is can you move mobile homes on private land and the answer is… Yes, we can move mobile homes and yes we do buy them.
+One of the main questions I get from sellers is can you move mobile homes from my private land and the answer is… Yes, we can move mobile homes and yes we do buy them.

 Many times, sellers have purchased land and there was a mobile home on it that they need moved.
 Sometimes, we have sellers who have lived in a mobile home on the private land and they are just looking for an upgrade, possibly building a stick-built home.
 It is a common conversation that we have with sellers.